Royal Caribbean food: Review and guide

 Room service is available 24 hours per day on your Royal Caribbean cruise.

 Royal Caribbean charges a $7.95 per order fee for room service.
 Whether you order one item or ten items, a $7.95 fee per room service order will be levied.
-There is a complimentary breakfast option, with menu items like muffins, bagels, oatmeal, and toast, that will not incur the $7.95 fee.
+There is a complimentary continental breakfast option, with menu items like muffins, bagels, oatmeal, and toast, that is free.

 Just like room service at a hotel, you can call room service and place an order to have a crew member deliver the food to your room.
 Royal Caribbean has also added a room service ordering option via the stateroom television, which simplifies the ordering process.